 Sleep – Giza Butler (2018)

 When it comes to Sleep, regular career rhythms don’t apply.
 Ever since the stoner doom trio disbanded following the rejection of their epic hour-long track Dopesmoker by its label, the band have made it a point of doing things at their own pace.
 So of course Sleep’s surprise-dropped 2018 record The Sciences showcases not only a new approach for the band, but some of their best material to date.
 Giza Butler is one of the album’s standout tracks, telling the tale of a medieval hobo warlord of all her surveys living under an overpass in a weed-fueled rage.
 Amen.

 Faith No More – Separation Anxiety (2015)

 It would’ve been easy for Faith No More to write an album entirely of lounge-influenced stoner rock ballads on 2015’s Sol Invictus, given the projects of its members during their hiatus.
-But Separation Anxiety was a reminder to fans that the band hadn’t lost its sludgy side, fueled by a Melvins-ish main riff and gallop.
+But Separation Anxiety was a reminder to fans that the band hadn’t lost their sludgy side, fuelled by a Melvins-ish main riff and gallop.
 Mike Patton does his part, rhythmically shrieking and whispering with his trademarked rabidity.
-The result is one of the heavier tracks the band has ever done, and proof that sometimes absence makes the heart grow darker.
+The result is one of the heavier tracks the band have ever done, and proof that sometimes absence makes the heart grow darker.

 Iron Maiden – The Book Of Souls (2015)

 There’s never been a moment where Iron Maiden truly fell off, but 2015’s The Book Of Souls was an especially huge album for the NWOBHM pioneers.
-The title track proves why, illustrating why Maiden have remained such a driving force in their genre.
-While the track has all the ambitious, high-flying wonder that Bruce Dickinson has made his calling card, it still relies on the band’s most valuable resource: a central riff that the listener just can’t get out of their head.
+And the title-track proves it, illustrating why Maiden have remained such a driving force in their genre.
+While the song has all the ambitious, high-flying wonder that Bruce Dickinson has made his calling card, it still relies on the band’s most valuable resource: a central riff that the listener just can’t get out of their head.
 While plenty of bands have proved that they can still hang later in their careers, only a handful have continued making bangers like this.